 Irish Soda Bread is a traditional quick bread that has been around for many years.
 The first soda bread recipe publicized in the US was in the late 1700's in a book titled The First American Cookbook: A Facsimile of "American Cookery," 1796, written by Amelia Simmons.
-This bread originally was made with the use of buttermilk, however, making this plant-based version is just as easy and even more delicious!
+This bread was initially made with the use of buttermilk, however, making this plant-based version is just as easy and even more delicious!

 Preheat the oven to 375°